4. The differences between words of people used by God that conform to the truth and the words of God Himself

 That which is directly expressed by God is truth.
 Anything that arises from the enlightenment of the Holy Spirit merely conforms to the truth, for the Holy Spirit enlightens people based on their stature and cannot express the truth directly to man.
 This is something you must understand.
 And when, based upon the words of the truth, people gain insights, and knowledge from experiencing, do such insights and knowledge count as the truth?
 At most, this is a little knowledge of the truth.
 Words enlightened by the Holy Spirit do not represent the words of God, they do not represent the truth, they do not belong to the truth; they are merely a little knowledge of the truth, a little of the enlightenment of the Holy Spirit.
 If people gain some knowledge of the truth and then supply it to others, then this, too, is the supply of personal knowledge and experiences.
 They are not supplying people with the truth.
 It can be said that this is fellowshiping the truth—this is a suitable way of putting it.
 Because this is not a simple matter and most people are unable to penetrate it completely, you must understand it clearly; it is not just a matter of accurate wording, or that you just need to understand some interpretation, and nothing more.
 You may have gained certain things from the truth, things that ought to be possessed by man, but this does not mean you have gained the truth.
 And you may have gained yet other things from the truth, but this does not mean you now possess the life of the truth, much less can it be said that you are of the truth—that is absolutely not the case.
 You have simply acquired something nutritious from the truth to nourish your life, so that there is something in you, something you should possess, that believes in God and satisfies God.
 God uses the truth to provide for people, allowing them, through the truth, to satisfy Him and be after His heart.
 Ultimately, even when people have entirely satisfied the will of God, they still cannot be said to be of the truth, much less can it be said that there is the life of the truth within them. … Everyone experiences the truth, but each does so under different circumstances, and everyone gains something different.
 Yet even if their knowledge were combined, they would still be incapable of fully articulating a single truth.
 That is how profound the truth is!
 Why is it said that the things you have gained and your knowledge cannot stand for the truth?
 You fellowship your knowledge with others, and it only takes two or three days of contemplation before they have fully experienced it.
 But people can spend a whole lifetime and still not fully experience the truth; even if what each person experienced were combined, the truth would still not be fully experienced.
 It can therefore be seen that the truth is extraordinarily profound.
 The truth cannot be fully articulated with words.
 In the language of man, the truth is the true essence of mankind.
 Man will never be able to fully experience the truth.
 Man should live by the truth.
 One truth can sustain the whole of mankind’s existence for several thousand years.

-… If you have some experience with an aspect of the truth, can this in itself represent the truth?
+… If you have a bit of experience with God’s words, and are living according to your understanding of the truth, then God’s words become your life.
+However, you still cannot say that the truth is your life or that what you are expressing is the truth; if such is your opinion, then you are wrong.
+If you have some experience with an aspect of the truth, can this in itself represent the truth?
 It absolutely cannot.
 Can you thoroughly explain the truth?
 Can you discover God’s disposition, and His essence, from the truth?
 You cannot.
 Everyone has experience with only one aspect and scope of the truth; by experiencing it within your limited scope, you cannot touch upon all of the truth’s myriad aspects.
 Can people live out the original meaning of the truth?
 How much does your little bit of experience amount to?
 A single grain of sand on a beach; a lone drop of water in the ocean.
 Therefore, no matter how precious that knowledge and those feelings you have gained from your experiences might be, they still cannot be counted as the truth.
 The source of truth and the meaning of truth cover a very broad area.
 Nothing can contradict it.
 Some people say, “Will my knowledge of experience never be contradicted?”
 Of course not.
 The true understanding that comes from your experience of the words of God is in accord with the truth—how could it be contradicted?
 The truth can be your life in any environment.
 It can give you a path, and it can allow you to survive.
 However, the things people have and the light they have obtained are only suitable for themselves or some others within a certain scope, but would not be suitable within a different scope.
 No matter how profound a person’s experience, it is still so limited, and their experience will never reach the scope of the truth.
 A person’s light and a person’s understanding can never be compared to the truth.

 Excerpted from “Concerning the Bible (3)” in The Word Appears in the Flesh